IseeJ/PurifierGUI/README.md

 5. Choose 'File Directory' for both Temp, Hum

-6. Press 'Log Both' to start logging data as csv files
+6. Press 'Log All' to start logging data as csv files

-*for Pressure logging, since the reading is still off, the logging is separated, it has to be configured in its tab.

 To ensure the data is being recorded properly, both logging and start/stop button must be green as shown in screenshot below